Otumian-empire/swift-python/exercise24.md

 This, we may say, is the language we shall use to talk to the database.
 Read more on about databases [here][wiki-what-is-a-bd-site].

-All we are soo interested in is CRUD.
-We want to learn how to create (insert), read, update and delete data.
+All we are interested in is `CRUD` .
+We want to learn how to create ( insert), read ( select), update and delete data.
 To continue any further, Download the [SQLite Browser][sqlitebrowser-site].
+It makes the work here easier.

 ## Create a sample table

+Lets create a database, `sample.db` , and save it into a folder of any choice, but we recommend the folder in which we have done the practicals in.

-Cooy and paste this SQL code into windows when you click on the `Execute SQL` tab.
+Copy and paste this SQL code into windows ( text area) when we click on the `Execute SQL` tab.

 ``` sql
 CREATE TABLE `test_tb` (